Raspberry Pi3 model B is a microcomputer for doing almost anything. Let's use it for installing storagenode for V3 of the Storj Network!

 STORAGE: how much disk space you want to allocate to the Storj network

-/home/pi/.local/share/storj/identity/storagenode: the location of your identity files.
+- /home/pi/.local/share/storj/identity/storagenode: the location of your identity files.
 You can copy the absolute path from the output of the identity command you ran earlier (second to last line below).
 We recommend to move it to the HDD, for example, to the

-/mnt/storagenode: local directory where you want files to be stored on your hard drive for the network (last line below)
+- /mnt/storj/storagenode: local directory where you want files to be stored on your hard drive for the network.

 --log-opt max-size=50m \